 - is signed by both you and the worker

 - includes information on their occupation, wages and working conditions that you’ll need to then enter into the Employer Portal under “offer of employment”

 - you give the foreign worker information on their rights as a worker in Canada

 Get an LMIA or submit an offer of employment

-First, find out if you need a Labour Market Impact Assessment (LMIA).
-This assessment verifies that there is a need for the job you are offering and that there is no Canadian worker available to do it.
+Find out if you need a labour market impact assessment (LMIA).
+The LMIA will verify that there’s a need for the job you are offering and that there is no Canadian worker available to do it.
 Read about the Temporary Foreign Worker Program to find out more about LMIAs and where to apply.

-If you don’t need an LMIA, submit an offer of employment and pay the employer compliance fee using the Employer Portal.
-Provide the offer of employment number you receive to the worker you want to hire so they can apply for their work permit.
+If you don’t need an LMIA, submit an offer of employment, complete the employer attestations and certifications, and pay the employer compliance fee using the Employer Portal.
+Give the offer of employment number to the worker you want to hire so they can apply for their work permit.

 Some employers don’t need to submit an offer of employment in the Employer Portal or pay the employer compliance fee.
 Find out if you are exempt.

 Have the worker apply for a work permit